-Zelenskyy on surprise Baltics tour to rally support against Russia
+Zelenskyy says Western hesitation on aid emboldens Putin

-Ukraine president’s first stop is Lithuania.
-He will also visit ‘reliable friends’ Latvia and Estonia.
+President Zelenskyy says air defences must be strengthened and ammunition replenished during visit to Lithuania.

-Ukrainian President Volodymyr Zelenskyy has arrived in Lithuania as he starts a previously unannounced tour of three Baltic states to discuss his country’s war against Russia and Kyiv’s plans to join NATO and the European Union.
+Ukrainian President Volodymyr Zelenskyy has warned that Western hesitation on aid is emboldening Russia – comments he made during a visit to Lithuania as he embarked on a previously unannounced tour of three Baltic states.

-Announcing his arrival on X on Wednesday, Zelenskyy said he would go on to Latvia and Estonia in the coming days.
+On Wednesday, Zelenskyy told his Lithuanian counterpart that Ukraine must strengthen its air defences and replenish its ammunition supplies as Russia intensifies its missile and drone attacks in its nearly two-year war on Ukraine.

 Keep readinglist of 3 items